-SAS detects unsafe situations using 14 sensors, taking over 3,000 reads per second.1 When a dangerous situation is sensed, such as fast turns or towering mast height, SAS will activate the appropriate safety feature.
+Toyota’s System of Active Stability (SAS) detects unsafe situations using 14 sensors, taking over 3,000 reads per second.1 When SAS senses a dangerous situation, such as fast turns or towering mast height, it activates the appropriate safety feature.

 One example of a safety feature is the active control rear stabilizer system.
 This system dectects lateral instability and uses a swing lock cylinder to lock the rear steer axle in place.1 This increases lateral stability and decreases the chances of tipping over sideways.